Your well-being as a medical student is vital to a patient's outcome. Assess your well-being and compare your results nationally.

 Compare your scores to others nationally

-The most accurate way to assess your well-being is to calibrate your results to medical students nationally as well as to the average score of medical students at Kansas Health Science Center, Inc..
+The most accurate way to assess your well-being is to calibrate your results to medical students nationally as well as to the average score of medical students at Kansas Health Science University.
 The Medical Student Well-Being Index allows you to do just that and to learn whether your current level of distress places you at an increased risk for potentially serious personal and professional consequences.

 Access Free Resources